Text by Giulia Ottavia Frattini

 Objects from the past can turn out to be inspiring elements destined to reinterpret in the present by revealing a renewed meaning during different moments in time and guiding us as totemic presences in our daily life.
-Such an interest lays at the core of the artistic commission entitled Ten Songs for a Lar.
+Such an interest lies at the core of the Ten Songs for a Lar artistic commission.

 One of these small idols —dated from around 200AD and found in 1888 near Querry House, Frindsbury— is conserved in The Guildhall Museum, Rochester, UK.
 Through an open call launched by Kent Medway Museum National Portfolio Organisation Partnership (KMM NPO), they invited musicians and artists to reenact this object by proposing and realising an audio artefact around it.

 After scrutinising many applications, the jury selected ten artists intending to provide a new voice to the Guildhall Lar.
-Within the museum materials’ incredible diversity, this object is perceived as a remnant that remained silent and under-explored throughout centuries and still regarded as a mysterious find.
+Within the museum materials’ incredible diversity, this object is perceived as a remnant that remained silent, under-explored throughout centuries, and still regarded as a mysterious find.
 The creatives chosen to enliven this enigmatic statuette are Anil Sebastian, Ariel Chan, Cyanotape, Freddie Murphy & Chiara Lee, Iain Chambers, Lunatraktors, Donna McKevitt & Jan Noble, Quiet Boy, Stergin & Louise Fazackerley, and Yeji Yeon.

-Ten Songs for a Lar is a continuation of our work to question the processes behind collecting and accessioning ‘objects’, as well as an opportunity to assess the multi-layered and sometimes contradictory stories that these objects may tell or arouse.
+Ten Songs for a Lar is a continuation of our work to question the processes behind collecting and accessioning ‘objects’ and an opportunity to assess the multi-layered and sometimes contradictory stories that these objects may tell or arouse.
 Luke Currall, the Creative Director, says.

 And while explaining from where the idea of Ten Songs for a Lar arose, he adds: We also wanted to give artists the chance to give voice to our silent museum objects, take ownership and share the stories that resonated with them, and exhibit the potential that music and sound play in enriching our understanding of history and heritage.
 We actively encouraged subjective, emotive responses in an attempt to tap into concepts of object agency.
 How can objects be experienced, related to, and unpacked beyond their surface understanding?

 The result is a variety of sound narratives through which the artists try to fill the silence embedded in this rare figurine that emerges from a remote past.
-Starting in September 2020, through a partnership with BBC Radio Kent, one-piece among the selected ten is released monthly in conjunction with a programme of music, lectures, and discussions.
+Starting in September 2020, through a partnership with BBC Radio Kent, one piece among the selected ten is released monthly in conjunction with music, lectures, and a discussion programme.
 All the works will tour in an exhibition, become part of the collection as digital artefacts, and be recorded as limited-edition vinyl.

-The project aims to trigger discourse around the role the museum plays in contemporary storytelling and cultural formation by heartening a discourse around the material traces representing our heritage.
-Among the Creative Director’s words echoes the desire to make the inheritance housed and gathered in the museum spaces more engaging by balancing the current flow of online virtual interactions with the essential need of fostering physical experience.
+The project aims to trigger discourse around the museum’s role in contemporary storytelling and cultural formation by heartening a discourse around the material traces representing our heritage.
+The Creative Director’s words echo the desire to make the inheritance housed and gathered in the museum spaces more engaging by balancing the current flow of online virtual interactions with the essential need to foster physical experience.

 Reflecting on how our digital existence has radically changed our approach to objects has defined our identity through time.
-The way the intangible nature of contents is produced, shared and conveyed affects our relationship with culture constitutes a major challenge for archives and those spaces recognised as custodians of a shared history.
+How the intangible nature of contents is produced, shared and conveyed affects our relationship with culture and constitutes a major challenge for archives and those spaces recognised as custodians of a shared history.